nhsconnect/Events-Management/pages/support/support_careconnect.md

 summary: "Clarification on the application of CareConnect STU3 FHIR profiles for Events Management Service (EMS) event messages"
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Events Management Service.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis.
-It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Background ##
 FHIR Messaging components specified within this site have been developed by NHS Digital and where applicable, use CareConnect profiles created in collaboration with the [INTEROPen](http://interopen.org) community.